The Arthur Miller Society Podcast

 Episode 6, aired on 1 Oct.
 2021.
 Prof. Ann C Hall discusses the relationship between Arthur Miller and Harold Pinter.
 These are two writers who are often seen as opposites (reserved and friendly vs. bombastic and passionate; realistic plays tinged with tragedy vs. silent, menacing Absurdist comedies) but in fact shared a long and deep friendship, as well as a vast mutual appreciation of the other’s work.
 Throughout the interview we discuss the similarities in their work, the importance of their shared Jewish heritage, and, naturally, the time they were both removed from the US Ambassador’s house in Turkey.
 LINK.

-Dedicated to promoting, expanding, and exploring the life and work of one of America’s greatest writers.
-Developed and produced by Dr. Ciarán Leinster (Ireland) and Dr. Ambika Singh (India), this podcast seeks to engage scholars, educators, students, and casual theatergoers alike.
+Dedicated to promoting, expanding, and exploring the life and work of one of America’s greatest writers this podcast wished to engage scholars, educators, students, and casual theatergoers alike.